-The significance of Hancock’ s collections is evidenced by the variety of constituents who visit the Village each year in addition to the large number of loans made to history and art museums.
-The broad nature of the museum’s collections provides a source of information for those interested in decorative arts, 19th-century technologies, and the life, architecture, music, and religion of community.
-An increasing interest in the Shakers is reflected in the dramatic increase in attendance and research since 1985.
+The significance of Hancock’ s collections is evidenced by the variety of constituents who visit the Village each year, in addition to the large number of loans we make to history and art museums.
+The broad nature of our collections provides a source of information for those interested in decorative arts, 19th-century technologies, and the community of the Shakers, including their life, architecture, music, and religion.

-Hancock’s collections number over 22,000 objects produced by or associated with the Shakers and collected and preserved by the museum since its founding in 1960.
+Hancock’s collections number over 22,000 objects (either produced by or associated with the Shakers) that have been collected and preserved by the museum since its founding in 1960.